The Bulletin: Graduate School of Arts and Sciences

 Reserving Graduate-Level Courses While an Undergraduate

 Tufts undergraduate students may reserve graduate-level courses taken prior to completion of their baccalaureate degree that are not needed for completion of those degree requirements.
 In order for a course to be held for graduate study it must be a graduate-level course and the grade earned must be B- or better.
 Through arrangement with the registrar, these courses are designated on the transcript and, with faculty approval, may be applied toward a graduate degree at Tufts or elsewhere.
+Tufts students who pursue a graduate degree with the Graduate School of Arts and Sciences are limited to transferring at most two (2) courses from their undergraduate reserved courses or from external institutions.

 Fifth-Year Master’s Degrees Program with the School of Arts and Sciences

-The School of Arts and Sciences and the Graduate School of Arts and Sciences (GSAS) offer Fifth-Year Master’s Degree Programs through select departments.
+TThe School of Arts and Sciences and the Graduate School of Arts and Sciences (GSAS) offer Fifth-Year Master’s Degree Programs through select departments.
 The Fifth-Year Master’s Degree is one way of recognizing the increasing number of undergraduates entering college with exceptional preparation in certain areas.
 Students seeking admission to these programs should consult their undergraduate major advisor, their Associate Dean of Advising, and their prospective graduate advisors before applying to the Graduate School.

 Courses reserved for the graduate degree are not calculated into the undergraduate GPA and can’t be used to satisfy any undergraduate degree requirements, including: